-(Rev. December 2014) Department of the Treasury Internal Revenue Service

-Request for Taxpayer Identification Number and Certification

-Give Form to the requester.
-Do not send to the IRS.

-1 Name (as shown on your income tax return).
-Name is required on this line; do not leave this line blank. ige 2.
-2 Business name/disregarded entity name, if different from above e ns on page 3 Check appropriate box for federal tax classification; check only one of the following seven boxes: ✓ Individual/sole proprietor or ☐ C Corporation ☐ S Corporation ☐ Partnership ☐ Trust/estate single-member LLC 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): ğ Ş Limited liability company.
-Enter the tax classification (C=C corporation, S=S corporation, P=partners hip) ► Exempt payee code (if any) i o Note.
-For a single-member LLC that is disregarded, do not check LLC; check the appropriate box in the line above for Exemption from FATCA reporting nt (the tax classification of the single-member owner. code (if any) 문등 ☐ Other (see instructions) ► (Applies to accounts maintained outside the U.S.) Print or type Specific Instructions 5 Address (number, street, and apt. or suite no.) Requester's name and address (optional) See S 6 City, state, and ZIP code 7 List account number(s) here (optional) Par Taxpayer Identification Number (TIN) Enter your TIN in the appropriate box.
-The TIN provided must match the name given on line 1 to ave oid Social se ecurity number reside up withholding.
-For individuals, this is generally your social security number (SSN).
-However, for ent alien, sole proprietor, or disregarded entity, see the Part I instructions on page 3.
-For other es, it is your employer identification number (EIN).
-If you do not have a number, see How to ge TIN o n page 3. or Note.
-If the account is in more than one name, see the instructions for line 1 and the chart on page 4 for Employer er identification number guide lines on whose number to enter. - Par t II Certification
+Depart W-9 December 2014) ment of the Treasury Revenue Service Request for Taxpayer Identification Number and Certific cation Give Form to the requester.
+Do not send to the IRS. n page 2.
+2 Business name/c on your income tax return).
+Name is required on this line; do not leave this line blank.
+Iisregarded entity name, if different from above te box for federal tax classification; check only one of the following seven boxes: ons (codes apply only to 3 Check appropriate box for federal tax classification; check only one of the following seven boxes: 4 Exemptions (codes apply of certain entities, not individual instructions on page 3): Individual/sole proprietor or single-member LLC C Corporation S Corporation, Partnership 1 Trust/estate Note.
+For a single-member LLC that is disregarded, do not check LLC; check the appropriate box in the line above for the tax classification of the single-member owner. • Corporation • Other (see instructions) ▶ • Address (number, street, and apt. or suite no.) • Requester's name and address (optional) • G City, state, and ZIP code • Corporation • Corporation • Corporation s on page 3): yee code (if any) from FATCA reporting y) punts maintained outside the U.S.) See Speci 6 City, state, and Z (φιστα) backu reside entitie your TIN in the app p withholding.
+For ent alien, sole prop yer Identification Number (TIN) propriate box.
+The TIN provided must match the name given on line 1 to avor individuals, this is generally your social security number (SSN).
+However, for rietor, or disregarded entity, see the Part I instructions on page 3.
+For other yer identification number (EIN).
+If you do not have a number, see How to get ir a curity numb er If the account is ir lines on whose nur n more than one name, see the instructions for line 1 and the chart on page on the to enter.
+4 for Employer identificatio on number